nadiagit/git-example/README.md

-Hi
-This is a repo for practicing Git
+This is a repo for practicing Git version control